muwagamicheal/python_datastructures_and_algorithms/01_python_primer/exercises/1_reinforments/R-1.9/required.md

 It takes three parameters, start, stop, step.
 The "start" parameter tells function the start value of the output.
-"stop" parameter tells the function the end value of the output "step" parameter tell the function the number of values to be skiped when generating the next value.
+"stop" parameter tells the function the end value of the output "step" parameter tell the function the number of values to be skipped when generating the next value.

 NOTE:
 If the "start" value is not supplied, the default of 1 will be assumed.